Are you looking for the best propane generator for home?

-On the other hand, it definitely won’t be a massive headache during a power outage.
+On the other hand, it won’t be a massive headache during a power outage.

-It’s probably gonna be quieter anyway than your neighbor’s old Harbor Freight generator!
+It’s probably going to be quieter anyway than your neighbor’s old Harbor Freight generator!

 The Champion is also much cheaper than a lot of other propane generators in this power range.

-This factor alone should definitely make it 100% worth your consideration.
+This factor alone should make it 100% worth your consideration.

 5. Pulsar 10000